gscanlon21/notes/content/eye/dry_eyes/index.md

     - 2x/day
 - iVizia
 - Vevye
+- Tryptyr
+    - Triggers the TRPM8 cold receptors.
+Those may also be triggered by menthol (peppermint), although too much may cause irritation.
 - Autologous Serum Tears
     - Higher quality of blood makes higher quality eye drops.
         - Make sure serum vitamin A levels are in range before getting these made.